AriFordsham/GHCWiki/building/getting-the-sources.md

 ```

 Put it in a file, and run `./utils/fingerprint.py restore -f <file>` to restore your repository tree to that state.
+Another resource you can use to find fingerprints is [ ghc-complete](https://github.com/nomeata/ghc-complete), although coverage here only began in late 2013.